La Vuelta A España

 Stage 6 (mountain stage #2)

-Barren landscape around the Javalambre Observatory (visible on hill on left)
+Barren landscape around the Javalambre Observatory (visible on hill on left).

 Stage 8 (mountain stage #3)

 After one of the flattest stages in the tour comes one of the hilliest days in the tour, so hilly that it’s classified as a mountain stage.
-However, none of the climbs of the day exceed 2,000 ft gained.
+However, none of the climbs of the day exceed 2,000 feet gained.
 One climb sticks out on the profile, the Xorret de Cati.
-Only 2.5 miles long, this category 1 climb averages over 11% and at times reaches gradients above 20%.
+Only 2.5 miles long, this Category 1 climb averages over 11% and at times reaches gradients above 20%.
 After climbing 10,400’ already in the stage, these gradients will be a test for even the toughest riders in the world!

 The climb begins in the community of Castalla

-Panoramic views at the top of the Xorret de Cati
+Panoramic views at the top of the Xorret de Cati.

 Stage 11 (flat with summit finish)

 Stage 11 is a flat/rolling stage with an epic summit finish at the beautiful Laguna Negra Vinuesa in the Sierra de Cebollera National Park.
-Almost ¼ of the stage’s climbing will come in the final ascent.
+Almost one-quarter of the stage’s climbing will come in the final ascent.

 The lagoon, located at 5,700’ above sea level, is surrounded by a scenic jagged ridge.